Brainstorm (1983 film)

 Brainstorm is a 1983 American science fiction film directed by Douglas Trumbull, and starring Christopher Walken, Natalie Wood (in her final film role), Louise Fletcher, and Cliff Robertson.

-It follows a research team's efforts to perfect a system that directly records and replays the sensory experiences and emotional feelings of a subject, and the efforts by the company's management to exploit the device for military ends.
+It follows a research team's efforts to perfect a system that records and replays its users' sensory experiences and emotions, and the efforts by the company's management to exploit the device for military ends.
 After a researcher records her own death from a heart attack, her colleagues join forces to retrieve the information and play it back.

 Plot

 Scientists invent a brain–computer interface that records sensations from a person's brain on tape for others to experience.
 The team includes estranged husband and wife Michael and Karen, as well as Michael's colleague Lillian.
 At CEO Alex's instruction, the team demonstrates the device to investors to gain financing.

 Karen dons the recorder while working with Michael and Lillian.
 When Michael plays the tape back, the group realizes that emotional experiences are also recorded.
 Michael tapes his memories of times with Karen, which he shares with her, leading to their reconciliation.

 Alex and his investors pressure Lillian to accept Landan, who works for the federal government and has ties to the military, on the team.
 Karen vehemently opposes their plan to have the invention developed for military use.

 One team member, Gordy, has sexual intercourse while wearing the recorder, and shares the tape with colleagues, including Hal.
 Hal splices one section of the tape into a continuous orgasm, which results in sensory overload, leading to his forced retirement.
-Tensions increase as the possibilities for abuse—and not only by the military-industrial complex—become clear.
+Tensions increase as the possibilities for abuse—and not only by the military–industrial complex—become clear.

 A chain smoker, Lillian suffers from heart problems.
 She has a heart attack while working alone.
 Realizing she is about to die, Lillian records her experience.

 Michael decides to play Lillian's recording, but nearly dies when his body relives her heart attack.
 Michael modifies his console to filter the physical output and replays the tape.
 He sees "memory bubbles"—moments from Lillian's life.
 Michael experiences Lillian's memories of a humorous exchange with Michael as he plays with an industrial robot, a surprise birthday party, and being devastated when Alex tells her that an earlier project is canceled.

 Landan's men monitor the equipment while Michael plays Lillian's tape.
 They have Gordy plug in, but Landan ignores the staff's warning that Michael modified his terminal.
 Gordy dies from experiencing Lillian's heart attack.

 Michael's playback is cut short by Hal, but witnessing the near-death experience makes Michael eager to see the entire tape.
 Alex has the recording locked away and tells Michael he will not be allowed to view it.
 When he returns to work, Michael walks in on Landan and outside technicians going through his research records.
 Alex responds to his protests by firing Michael and Karen.